republique-et-canton-de-geneve/php-symfony-base/bundle/republique-et-canton-de-geneve/README.md

 # A Symfony bundle to add headers to your HTTP response.

-##
-A simple easy way to send header in your http response
+A Symfony bundle to easily send headers in your HTTP response

-## Usage
+### Usage
-You define one or more header response in your yaml configuration, for exemple:
+You define one or more headers response in your yaml configuration, for exemple:

 ```
 ---